pazmanyisandor/Maze/Documentation/documentation.md

 ### Usage
 This agent is a key component of the Project Maze.
 Attach it to a GameObject in a Unity scene and configure the serialized fields in the Unity Inspector.
 The agent will interact with its environment according to the implemented logic, either in training or inference modes, showcasing machine learning capabilities in a Unity environment.

+## Other parts of the documentation
+- Photos of the environment
+- Photos of the Agent's learning progress, with the milestones highlighted
+- Videos: can be accessed on this link: https://unidebhu-my.sharepoint.com/:f:/g/personal/ps2004_mailbox_unideb_hu/EuF4_uMrcptPkiZqVc3aJnYBYtnNRHBa2GKqGacuWth53Q?e=gCkCSl